emaduzzaman/emaduzzaman/full-projects/dns_web-applicaiton_mail_server_openstack-environment/README.md

 | mail        | A     | `<gelani.com Email server IP>`                  |
 | mail        | MX    | Priority: 10, Value: mail.gelani.com            |
 | @           | TXT   | "v=spf1 ip4:<gelani.com Email server IP> -all"  |

-Zone files for all team members’ domains will also be added so that each domain resolves correctly within the network.
-All servers will be configured to use this DNS server as their primary resolver to support consistent and centralized name resolution.

 ---